Necrophilia: Other animals

 A male Ameiva ameiva mounts a dead female and attempts to pair cloacae.

 Necrophilia has been documented in various lizard species, including Ameiva ameiva, the leopard lizard, and Holbrookia maculata.
 There are two reports of necrophilic behavior in the sleepy lizard (Tiliqua rugosa).
 In one, the partner of a male lizard got caught in a fencing wire and died.
 The male continued to display courtship behavior towards his partner two days after her death.
 This lizard's necrophilia was believed to stem from its strong monogamous bond.
 In one study of black and white tegu lizards, two different males were observed attempting to court and copulate with a single female corpse on two consecutive days.
 On the first day, the corpse was freshly dead, but by the second day, it was bloating and emitting a strong putrid odor.
 The researcher attributed the behavior to sex pheromones still acting on the carcass.

 Male garter snakes often copulate with dead females.
 One case has been reported in the Bothrops jararaca snake with a dead South American rattlesnake.
 The prairie rattlesnake (Crotalus viridis) and Helicops carinicauda snake have both been seen attempting to mate with decapitated females, presumably attracted by still-active sex pheromones.
 Male crayfish sometimes copulate with dead crayfish of either sex, and in one observation with a dead crayfish of a different species.

 In anurans, it has been observed in the foothill yellow-legged frog, the yellow fire-bellied toad, the common frog, the Oregon spotted frog, the common Asian Toad, Dendropsophus columbianus, and Rhinella jimi.
 The film Cane Toads: An Unnatural History shows a male toad copulating for eight hours with a female toad that had been run over by a car.
 Necrophilic amplexus in frogs may occur because males will mount any pliable object the size of an adult female.
 If the mounted object is a live frog not appropriate for mating, it will vibrate its body or vocalize a call to be released.
 Dead frogs cannot do this, so they may be held for hours.

 Functional necrophilia

 The Amazonian frog Rhinella proboscidea sometimes practices what has been termed "functional necrophilia": a male grasps the corpse of a dead female and squeezes it until its oocytes are ejected before fertilizing them.

 Certain species of arachnids and insects practice sexual cannibalism, where the female cannibalizes her male mate before, during, or after copulation.
-The reproductive fitness among males of trichonephila plumipes and other species has been found to directly benefit from being cannibalized, with the female copulating far more effectively with the corpse than it would with a still-living mate.
+The reproductive fitness among males of Trichonephila plumipes and other species has been found to directly benefit from necrophilia, with the female copulating far more effectively with the partially cannibalized corpse than it would with a still-living mate.